Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 What Is Indoor Gardening?

-Indoor gardening can best be described as overcoming the lack of natural space by creating an artificial garden environment in your home.
+Indoor gardening is best described as overcoming a lack of natural space by creating an artificial garden environment in your home.
 It is beneficial for those living in homes or apartments where there is no land to garden on.
 It’s also perfect for gardeners who would still like to have fresh produce during the cold winter months.
 I’ll take you through the basics on how to set up your garden, as well as the supplies you’ll need to accomplish it!

-Ten years ago if someone asked me “What is indoor gardening?”
-I’d probably just reply, “Place a plant in the windowsill and water it.”
+If someone asked me “What is indoor gardening?”
+10 years ago I’d probably just reply, “Place a plant in the windowsill and water it.”
 Although this is the basic idea, there is much more that you will want to consider when setting up one of your own.
 Planning ahead of time will save you a headache down the road!

 - Research, Research, Research: With the right amount of time and care, almost any plant can be successfully grown in indoor environments.
 You’ll want to research which plants will fit into your space, and what kind of lighting you can provide.
 Herb gardens are perfect for small spaces and even low light conditions.
 On the other hand, plants such as tomatoes and beans will need much more space and higher lighting needs.

 Supplies You'll Need